dtuchsch/embedded-comstack/README.md

 ### Install

-First, get a local work copy of the Git repository:
+First, get a local work copy of this Git repository by cloning it into the `src` folder of your catkin workspace:

 ```shell
 git clone https://github.com/dtuchsch/embedded-comstack.git
 ```

-Copy the source directory `bsw` into the `src` folder of your catkin workspace.
 Then, build the catkin workspace from the root directory.

 ```
 cd catkin_ws